ikunetwork/WhitePaper/README.md

 Upon `RSTCrowdsale[x]` achieving its softcap - minimum ETH required to achieve milestone:

+1. A `RST[x]` sub-network is created in which `RST[x]` holders and the R&D team work together to achieve the mission of the proposal,
-1. \[y%\] of the funds will be released to the R&D team,
+2. \[y%\] of the funds will be released to the R&D team,
-2. All `RST[x]` Holders will be able to participate in their respective `RST[x]` sub-network, and
+3. All `RST[x]` Holders will be able to participate in their respective `RST[x]` sub-network, and
-3. IKU Token Holders earn `RST[x]` as described below under ** Fees and the Network Digital Wallet**.
+4. IKU Token Holders earn `RST[x]` as described below under ** Fees and the Network Digital Wallet**.

+A `RST[x]` sub-network is an ad hoc virtual collective capitalized through smart contracts to power a specific R&D initiative.
+It consists of a R&D team (principal investigator and/or project lead, etc.) and its token holder network to ultimately progress through clinical trials by interacting and communicating through their sub-network as provided by IKU.

 Funds released to the R&D team in BTC and ETH can be converted to fiat, through a trusted third party crypto to fiat provider.
-In addition, prior to initiating a clinical trial, an `RST[x]DC` will be responsible for ensuring ethical research compliance through an institutional review board.
+All capital resources are to be allocated purely towards R&D.  In addition, prior to initiating a clinical trial, `RST[x]` R&D team will be responsible for ensuring ethical research compliance through an institutional review board.

 **Smart contract code for **`RSTCrowdsale`